Pea vs Whey Protein (Which is Best for You?)

 Whey protein, a powerhouse of essential amino acids, is derived from milk while making cheese.

-It is a highly digestible animal-based protein that fitness enthusiasts adore for its capacity to build muscle and quick absorption rates.
+It is a highly digestible animal-based protein that fitness enthusiasts adore for its muscle-building capacity and quick absorption rates.

 Available in different forms, such as whey isolate with a higher protein content or low lactose options for those sensitive to dairy, it boasts versatility that suits various dietary needs.